Skip to Content

 What to Do and See in Heidelberg in 1 or 2 Days

 You can easily see Heidelberg’s main sights in 1 long or 2 relaxed days.
 Here are the must-sees in this charming town.
+If you’d prefer to take a tour of Heidelberg, scroll down for recommended tours!

 Alte Brücke Heidelberg (Old Bridge of Heidelberg)

 Officially known as the Karl Theodor Bridge, the Alte Brücke (Old Bridge) is one of Heidelberg’s most recognizable architectural landmarks.
-This baroque bridge crosses the Neckar river and connects the old city with the eastern part of the Neuenheim district.
+This baroque bridge crosses the Neckar River and connects the old city with the eastern part of the Neuenheim district.

 The bridge has a rich history.
-It was first made of wood in the 18th century but it repeatedly suffered damage because of war and floods so it was reconstructed with stone.
+It was first made of wood in the 18th century, but it repeatedly suffered damage because of war and floods so it was reconstructed with stone.

 The bridge has several statues and monuments.
 The most prominent ones are the two towers at the southern end which used to be dungeons.
 Some of the statues include the Roman goddess Athena, the Prince Elector Carl Theodor and a large bronze sculpture of what’s known as the Bridge Monkey that’s a famous picture spot for tourists.